What do the ‘C’ and the ‘D’ in DiSC mean?

 CD styles in meetings

 For effective meetings with CD types, review their priorities and motivators.
 People with CD styles appreciate direct communication and are looking for clarity around any decisions made or new roles assigned during meetings.
 They may need a little encouragement to work collaboratively and to engage with the small talk or social aspects of meetings.
-Here are some more meeting tips for DiSC CD styles:
+Here are some more tips for meetings with DiSC CD styles:

 • Justify decisions, and explain the rationale behind new endeavors or changes in processes.